SOliv1/ms-cook-corner/README.md

 ### Website

 ### Deployment to Heroku
-kindly given to me as I had trouble getting it up and running with my previous commands.
+Kindly given to me via Anna Greaves(tutor)as I had trouble logging in with previous commands.

-Here we go:
+*Here we go:
  npm install -g heroku

-Then, to login, use the command: heroku login -i
+Then, to login, use the command: heroku login -i *

 **Flask** I add all html pages so they can be rendered in *Flask to the Folder Name "templates"*.
 Eventually we will be able to deploy this website on Heroku.
 More on this later.
 I have rendered the home, about and contact pages using flask and basic jinga template language to make it easier to type the paths and render each of the templates.